VW Golf Mk4 showing common problem areas including engine bay and interior components

 Is the Golf Mk4 reliable compared to other generations?

 The Golf Mk4 generally has better build quality than the Mk3 but more complex electronics than earlier models.
 With proper maintenance and addressing known issues promptly, they can be quite reliable.
+For owners of earlier generations, our Golf Mk3 problems guide covers common issues in that model.

 Should I buy a high-mileage Golf Mk4?